On monochromatic arm exponents for 2D critical percolation: The set of winding angles

 Let $j\geq2$, and let $m$ be a positive integer.
-Define a \emph{$j$-spiral} between radii $m$ and $4m$ as the configuration pictured in Figure~\ref{fig:modification2}.
-More precisely, a $j$-spiral is the union of $4$ families of $j$ black paths in a percolation configuration, namely: \begin{itemize} \item $j$ disjoint rays between radii $m$ and $4m$; \item $j$ disjoint ``spiraling paths'' contained in the annulus $S_{2m,3m}$, each connecting two points of one of the rays and making one additional turn around the origin; \item $j$ disjoint circuits around the origin, contained in the annulus $S_{m,2m}$; \item $j$ disjoint circuits around the origin, contained in the annulus $S_{3m,4m}$. \end{itemize} RSW-type estimates directly show that, uniformly as $m\to\infty$, the probability of observing a $j$-spiral between radii $m$ and $4m$ is bounded below by a positive constant (depending only on $j$).
-In addition, with each such spiral we associate two families of $j$ \emph{active points}: For each of the $j$ rays, oriented starting at radius $m$, its last intersection with the circle of radius $2m$ is called an \emph{inner} active point, and its first intersection with the circle of radius $3m$ after it, an \emph{outer} active point --- in particular, the section of the ray between its two active points remains within the annulus $S_{2m,3m}$.
+Define a \textit{$j$-spiral} between radii $m$ and $4m$ as the configuration pictured in Figure~\ref{fig:modification2}.
+More precisely, a $j$-spiral is the union of $4$ families of $j$ black paths in a percolation configuration, namely: \begin{itemize} \item$j$ disjoint rays between radii $m$ and $4m$; \item$j$ disjoint ``spiraling paths'' contained in the annulus $S_{2m,3m}$, each connecting two points of one of the rays and making one additional turn around the origin;\vadjust{\goodbreak} \item$j$ disjoint circuits around the origin, contained in the annulus $S_{m,2m}$; \item$j$ disjoint circuits around the origin, contained in the annulus $S_{3m,4m}$. \end{itemize} RSW-type estimates directly show that, uniformly as $m\to\infty$, the probability of observing a $j$-spiral between radii $m$ and $4m$ is bounded below by a positive constant (depending only on $j$).
+In addition, with each such spiral we associate two families of $j$ \textit{active points}: for each of the $j$ rays, oriented starting at radius $m$, its last intersection with the circle of radius $2m$ is called an \textit{inner} active point, and its first intersection with the circle of radius $3m$ after it, an \textit{outer} active point; in particular, the section of the ray between its two active points remains within the annulus $S_{2m,3m}$.

-One can always assume that the different pieces of a $j$-spiral remain well-separated whenever they are not forced to intersect by topological constraints; whenever two pieces intersect, they can do so multiple times, but one can assume that all intersection points remain close to each other and it is easy to check that this is not a problem in the proof.
+The same RSW arguments show that with positive probability, such a $j$-spiral actually satisfies a few additional properties (which we will consider part of the definition from now on): the different pieces remain well separated whenever they are not forced to intersect by topological constraints; whenever two pieces intersect, they can do so multiple times, but all intersection points remain close to each other, and it is easy to check that this is not a problem in the proof.
+In fact, the only thing that might cause trouble is that the rays may cross each of the circles of radii $2m$ and $3m$ several times; one cannot use RSW to avoid it, but it is taken care of by our choice of the active points.